jpvantassel/hvsrpy/README.md

 noise records.
 The settings are provided in the __Settings__ section and the name of each file is provided above the corresponding figure in the __Results__ section.
-The noise records (i.e., _.miniseed_ files) are provided in the `examples` directory included as part of this module or can be found [here](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.published//PRJ-2075/Thorndon%20Warf%20(A2)/Unprocessed%20Data/Microtremor%20Array%20Measurements%20(MAM)).
+The noise records (i.e., _.miniseed_ files) are provided in the `examples` directory or can be found [here](https://www.designsafe-ci.org/data/browser/public/designsafe.storage.published//PRJ-2075/Thorndon%20Warf%20(A2)/Unprocessed%20Data/Microtremor%20Array%20Measurements%20(MAM)).

 #### Settings